 docker-compose --version

-Let’s get into the install WordPress Docker Ubuntu steps.
-Here’s a simple docker-compose.yml to get you started.
+Let's get into the install WordPress Docker Ubuntu steps.
+We will use a docker-compose.yml file to automate the deployment of both WordPress and its MySQL database.

 mkdir wordpress-docker